Optical Communications and Signal Processing

 Optical fibre communications form the backbone of all land-based communications and are the only viable means to support today's global information systems.
 Research at Bristol is contributing to the ever-increasing requirement for bandwidth and flexibility through research into optical switching technology, wavelength conversion, high-speed modulation, data regeneration and novel semiconductor lasers.

 As well as units on the fundamentals of electromagnetics, optical fibres and optical devices, there are two units related to optical networks: Optical Networks and Data Centre Networks.
 The Optical Networks unit focuses on wavelength division multiplexed (WDM) networks, time division multiplexed (TDM) networks, including SDH/SONET and OTN, optical frequency division multiplexed networks, and optical sub-wavelength switched networks.
-The Data Centre Networks unit focuses on networks for cloud computing, cloud-based networking, grid computing and e-science.
+The Data Centre Networks unit focuses on networks for cloud computing, cloud-based networking and grid computing.

 Information for international students